httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 complement the other integrity fields defined in {{DIGEST-FIELDS}}.

 This document updates the term "Integrity fields" defined in {{DIGEST-FIELDS}}
-to also include the Unencoded-Digest field, and term "Integrity preference fields" defined in {{DIGEST-FIELDS}} to also include the Want-Unencoded-Digest field.
+to also include the Unencoded-Digest field, and the term "Integrity preference fields" defined in {{DIGEST-FIELDS}} to also include the Want-Unencoded-Digest field.